AlaskaAirlines/Icons/README.md

 ## Node application dependency

-Via a node.js dependency or other node like dependency management architecture, developer can choose from two different scenarios for the rendering of the SVG.
+Via a node.js dependency or other node like dependency management architecture, developers can choose from two different scenarios for the rendering of the SVG.
 This technique will render the SVG inline from the designated resource location.

 ### Individual icon request